Codeception/codeception.github.com/docs/reference/Commands.md

- --json                Generate Json Log (default: "report.json") --colors              Use colors in output --no-colors           Force no colors in output (useful to override config file) --silent              Only outputs suite names and final results --steps               Show steps in output
+ --json                Generate Json Log (default: "report.json") --colors              Use colors in output --no-colors           Force no colors in output (useful to override config file) --silent              Only outputs suite names and final results.
+Almost the same as `--quiet` --steps               Show steps in output
+ --debug (-d)          Alias for `-vv`
- --debug (-d)          Show debug and scenario output --bootstrap           Execute bootstrap script before the test --coverage            Run with code coverage (default: "coverage.serialized") --coverage-html       Generate CodeCoverage HTML report in path (default: "coverage")
+ --bootstrap           Execute bootstrap script before the test --coverage            Run with code coverage (default: "coverage.serialized") --coverage-html       Generate CodeCoverage HTML report in path (default: "coverage")